 100 RICHEST COULD END EXTREME POVERTY: According to a press briefing prepared by Oxfam, the 100 richest billionaires in the world added $240 billion to their annual incomes in 2012 – enough to end extreme poverty four times over.
 The Brookings Institution had earlier calculated that ending extreme poverty (supplementing the income of each poor person in the world to bring their daily income up to $1.25/day) would require around $66 billion per year (see report).
 The Oxfam report, released for the 2013 World Economic Forum at Davos, points out that inequality has risen dramatically in the past 30 years.
 This is harmful, they say, because extreme wealth and inequality is economically inefficient, politically corrosive, socially divisive, environmentally destructive, and unethical.
 They call for a goal of ending extreme wealth by 2025, arguing that in a world of finite resources, we cannot end poverty unless we reduce inequality.

 THE EVERGREEN COOPERATIVES in Cleveland, Ohio (US), started up by the Democracy Collaborative and other partners in 2009, have transformed the lives of many people in the low-income neighborhoods of Cleveland.
 Read all about them here or watch a video here.
 Workers gain equity in these worker-owned businesses, and make decisions about how the business is run.
 These cooperatives are based on the model of the Mondragon Cooperatives, a group of Basque worker-owned businesses that now does over $20 billion worth of business each year.
-IfE’s New Economy project will look at these and other models for economic activity that increases equality and democratic control in the workplace.
-Click here to read more about our New Economy project and to see a summary of various pro-equality economic models, including credit unions and publicly owned banks, housing cooperatives, and other public or cooperative ways to meet human needs.
+IfE’s Participatory Enterprises Project (PARTICEN) will look at these and other models for economic activity that increases equality and democratic control in the workplace.
+Click here to read more about our Participatory Enterprises Project, and click here to see a summary of various pro-equality economic models, including credit unions and publicly owned banks, housing cooperatives, and other public or cooperative ways to meet human needs.